Manoui/website/index.md

 ### Data distribution

-Analyzing the fame of a quote is of high interest for example for politicians or brands.
-Indeed, they are seeking to generate a quote that sticks in your head.
-But what makes the fame of a quote ?
-Does it depend on the speaker, on the content, on the length of a quote ?

 Here down you can select some parameters and see their distribution across famous and 'non-famous' quotes.
 Which features do you predict can differentiate famous from non-famous quotes ?